-April is the best time to be in Tokyo — you can take advantage of all the events and festivals dedicated to spring flowers, among other things.
+April is the best time to be in Tokyo — you can take advantage of all the events and festivals dedicated to spring flowers and warmer days.

-The cherry blossoms are blooming later than expected this year, so you can still catch them at the beginning of April.
-There are also plenty of late-blooming varieties at the end of the month.
-As the weather warms up, Tokyo residents take to the streets for parades, traditional festivals, and puppies.
+While peak bloom is already over at most of Tokyo’s hanami hotspots, there are plenty of late-blooming varieties to check out at the end of the month.
+As the weather warms up, Tokyo residents take to the streets for parades, cultural events, crying babies, and cute puppers.

 For the top events in Tokyo throughout the year, check out our complete events guide — organized by month.